sjmy/admin-dashboard/README.md

 # admin-dashboard
-Admin dashboard frontend layout project using HTML and CSS Grid.
+Admin dashboard frontend layout project using HTML and CSS Grid (and a bit of Flexbox on the project cards).
 Project cards are responsive when the browser window is resized.
+Links, buttons, search bar are currently non-functional.